 The production process involves reaction of hydrogen and carbon monoxide under a controlled environment for consistent quality.
 The wax is made of saturated and straight chain of hydrocarbons.

 Linear structures of up to C100 provide Fischer-Tropsch wax with its physical properties and chemical characteristics, such as low viscosity, hardness and high-melting points for high-performance in different applications.
 It is free from nitrogen, sulphur and aromatics.

 Different grades of Fischer-Tropsch waxes are produced by varying the micronisation, fractionation and modification processes.
 These synthetic waxes are marketed under the brand name Sasol Wax.

 Foster Wheeler South Africa was contracted for providing front-end engineering designs (FEED) for the Sasol Wax expansion project in November 2008.
 The FEED was completed in the fourth quarter of 2009.

 In April 2009, Energy & Chemicals Group, a subsidiary of The Shaw Group, was selected for providing basic engineering support for the two wax production units.
-The company will design the proprietary equipment and optimise the technology.
+The company designs the proprietary equipment and optimises the technology.

-Group Five was contracted to carry out the civil and structural works such as bulk earthworks, building extensions, structural foundations, underground drainage systems and access roads.
+Group Five was contracted to perform the civil and structural works such as bulk earthworks, building extensions, structural foundations, underground drainage systems and access roads.